I am not accepting guest posts at this time.

 Don’t worry if it takes a couple of weeks to get back to you.
 I’ve got a lot of balls in the air and guest posts are not a high priority for me.

-At this point in time, I do not provide editorial commentary on rejected submissions.
+I do not provide editorial commentary on rejected submissions.

 Ready to Send Your Pitch?